AmmarAlzureiqi/zyumn.ai/README.md

 # zyumn.ai - Simulations of Randomness, Chaos, and Fractals

 Welcome to **zyumn.ai**!
-This project showcases a variety of interactive simulations focused on **statistics, probability, randomness, and chaos theory**.
+This project showcases a variety of interactive simulations focused on **statistical simulations, randomness, and chaos theory**.
 Our goal is to visually demonstrate complex mathematical and computational concepts, allowing users to explore randomness and chaos through different models and simulations.

 **Website:** [zyumn.ai.vercel.app](https://zyumn-ai.vercel.app)